Mason10198/SkywarnPlus/README.md

    This command will execute SkywarnPlus (poll NWS API for data) every minute.

+# **NOTE:**

+When SkywarnPlus runs for the first time after installation (and for the first time at each boot), **YOU WILL NOT HEAR ANY MESSAGES** until alerts are detected.
+This is by design.
+SkywarnPlus announces when alerts change from `none` to `some`, and it announces when alerts change from `some` to `none`.
+It will announce nothing if the status of alerts does not change (`none` to `none`).

+If you want to test SkywarnPlus' operation after installation, please see the **Testing** section of this README.
 # Tailmessage, Courtesy Tones, & IDs

 SkywarnPlus can automatically change and manage tailmessages, courtesy tones, and CW / voice IDs on your node.
 These functions require specific configurations in the `rpt.conf` file.